 Keep the boredom at bay over winter vacation or a long gloomy weekend with this simple pompom craft.
 Pompoms look tricky to make, but with a template, they're a cinch!
 Pompoms can be big or small, one color or multi-colored, and make great decorations for wool hats and scarves.
 They can also be made into pompom pets or ornaments for the Christmas tree.

 What You Do:

-- Have your child trace the pompom template shape onto the cardboard.
-Use the larger template for a larger pompom and the small template for a smaller pompom.
+- Have your child trace a big donut shape onto the cardboard to make a pompom template.
+Make another small template for a smaller pompom.